kruize/benchmarks/spring-petclinic/README.md

 # Run the load
-Simulating the load on petclinic benchmarks using jmeter `./scripts/petclinic-load.sh load_type [Total Number of instances] [Number of iterations of the jmeter load] [ip_addr / namespace]`
+Simulating the load on petclinic benchmarks using jmeter `./scripts/petclinic-load.sh -c CLUSTER_TYPE [-i SERVER_INSTANCES] [-l MAX_LOOP] [-a IP_ADDR]`

-- **load_type**: docker icp openshift
+- **CLUSTER_TYPE**: docker icp openshift
-- **Total Number of instances**: Number of petclinic instances to which you want to run the load.
+- **SERVER_INSTANCES**: Number of petclinic instances to which you want to run the load.
 It is optional, if is not specified then by default it will be considered as 1 instance.
-- **Number of iterations of the jmeter load**: Number of times you want to run the load.
+- **MAX_LOOP**: Number of times you want to run the load.
 It is optional, if is not specified then by default it will be considered as 5 iterations.
-- **ip_addr**: IP address of the machine.
+- **IP_ADDR**: IP address of the machine.
 It is optional, if it is not specified then the get_ip function written inside the script will get the IP address of the machine.

 `kruize/jmeter_petclinic:noport` is the image used to apply the load

 Example to run the load on 2 petclinic instances for 2 iterations in openshift cluster

-**`$./scripts/petclinic-load.sh openshift 2 2`**
+**`$./scripts/petclinic-load.sh -c openshift -i 2 -l 2`**
 ```

 #########################################################################################